-When a defending player or goalkeeper shoots or throws a stick or any other object at the puck or the puck carrier in the defending zone but does not interfere in any manner with the puck or puck carrier, a minor penalty shall be assessed.

-When the player or goalkeeper discards the broken portion of a stick or some other object by tossing it or shooting it to the side of the ice (and not over the boards) in such a way as will not interfere with play or opposing player, no penalty will be imposed for so doing.

-When moving a stick that is not broken, no penalty shall be assessed as long as it does not interfere with the play and the player or goalkeeper who lost said stick is not attempting to retrieve it, otherwise an interference penalty must be assessed.

-A minor penalty for unsportsmanlike conduct plus a game misconduct penalty shall be imposed on a player or goalkeeper who throws his stick or any part thereof or any other object or piece of equipment outside the playing area in protest of an official's decision.

-- 53.3 Bench Minor Penalty Should any player, Coach, or non-playing person on the players' bench or penalty bench throw anything on the ice or their opponents bench during the progress of the game or during a stoppage of play, a bench minor penalty for unsportsmanlike conduct shall be assessed.
-See 75.3. - 53.4 Misconduct or Game Misconduct Penalty A misconduct penalty, shall be imposed on a player who unintentionally/accidentally throws his stick or any part thereof or any other object or piece of equipment outside the playing area.
-If the offense is committed intentionally, a game misconduct penalty shall be assessed to the offending player or goalkeeper.
-If the offense is committed in protest of an

-- official's decision, a minor penalty for unsportsmanlike conduct plus a game misconduct penalty shall be assessed to the offending player or goalkeeper. - 53.5 Match Penalty If a player attempts to or deliberately injures an opponent by throwing a stick or any other object or piece of equipment at an opposing player, Coach or non-playing club person, he shall be assessed a match penalty.
-If injury results from the thrown object, a match penalty must be assessed for deliberate injury of an opponent.
-All Match Penalties will automatically be reviewed and is subject to suspension upon review by the FPHL Director of Player Safety. - Penalty Shot When any member of the defending team, including the Coach or any non-playing person, throws or shoots any part of a stick or any other object or piece of equipment at the puck or puck carrier in his defending zone, the Referee or Linesman shall allow the play to be completed and if a goal is not scored, a penalty shot shall be awarded to the non-offending team.
+- 53.2 Minor Penalty A minor penalty shall be imposed: - (i) For throwing a stick on any player on the ice who throws his stick or any part thereof or any other object in the direction of the puck or an opponent in any zone, except when such act has been penalized by the assessment of a penalty shot (53.7) or the awarding of a goal (53.8): - (ii) For throwing a stick when a defending player shoots or throws a stick or any other object in the defending zone but not at the puck or puck carrier: - (iii) For interference when a player moves a stick that is not broken and it interferes with an opposing player (except where a penalty shot (53.7) or awarded goal (53.8) applies) or when the player who lost said stick is prevented from retrieving it as a result; - NOTE 1: No penalty will be assessed if moving the non-broken stick if it does not interfere with the play or the opposing player is not attempting to retrieve it. - NOTE 2: When a player discards the broken portion of a stick or some other object by tossing it or shooting it to the side of the ice (and not over the boards) in such a way as to not interfere with the play or opposing player(s), no penalty will be imposed for so doing. - (iv) For unsportsmanlike conduct (plus a game misconduct 53.5) when a player throws his stick or any part thereof or any other object or piece of equipment outside the playing area in protest of an official's decision. - 53.3 Bench Minor Penalty Should any player, Coach, or non-playing person on the players' bench or penalty bench throw anything on the ice during the progress of the game or during a stoppage of play, a bench minor penalty for unsportsmanlike conduct shall be assessed.
+See 75.3. - 53.4 Misconduct Penalty A misconduct penalty shall be imposed on a player who unintentionally or accidentally throws his stick or any part thereof or any other object or piece of equipment outside the playing area. - 53.5 Game Misconduct Penalty A game misconduct penalty shall be imposed on a player who intentionally throws his stick or any part thereof or any other object or piece of equipment outside the playing area. - If the offense is committed in protest of an official's decision, a minor penalty for unsportsmanlike conduct (53.2(iv)) plus a game misconduct penalty shall be assessed to the offending player. - 53.6 Match Penalty If a player attempts to or deliberately injures an opponent by throwing a stick or any other object or piece of equipment at an opposing player, Coach or non-playing club person, he shall be assessed a match penalty.
+If injury results from the thrown object, a match penalty must be assessed for deliberate injury of an opponent. - 53.7 Penalty Shot When any member of the defending team, including the Coach or any non-playing person, throws or shoots any part of a stick or any other object or piece of equipment at the puck or puck carrier in his defending zone, the Referee or Linesman shall allow the play to be completed and if a goal is not scored, a penalty shot shall be awarded to the non-offending team.
 This shot shall be taken by the player designated by the Referee as the player fouled.